Mitre 10: Store types

-Mega was Mitre 10's "destination hardware," or "big-box," chain; it was designed as a one stop shop for big projects, to compete with Bunnings.
-The main focus of the Mega was customer service, it marketed itself as "All the help you need", stores have customer service attendants stationed in different departments of the store i.e., plumbing, trade building supplies (timber), paint, the majority of these have a trade qualification.
+Mitre 10 is a "destination hardware," or "big-box," chain; designed as a one stop shop for big projects.
+The main focus is customer service and stores have customer service attendants stationed in different departments of the store i.e., plumbing, electrical, trade building supplies (including timber), paint, the majority of these have a trade qualification.
 Mitre 10 Australia opened its first Mega in June 2004 at Beenleigh, Queensland.

-In 2007, seven Mega stores operated across Australia: one in Queensland, one in South Australia and five in Victoria.
-Mitre 10 Australia originally had planned to have 50 Mega stores open, or have store owners renovate from other store types, across the country in metropolitan and regional hubs by the end of 2009.
-As of August 2009, three stores had closed.
-The Ringwood, Victoria store closed due to financial difficulty, with the store employing over 130 people, while the Campbellfield, Victoria store was closed in March 2009 due to the building having structural problems, the store employed 54 people, with the closure staff were redeployed to other stores.
-The Modbury, South Australia Mega store was bought by Wesfarmers' Bunnings in January 2007, the store employed 100 people.
-Hardy's Mitre 10 Mega in Pakenham, Victoria being the only store redeveloped from a smaller Mitre 10 Home and Trade store, still trading, with plans to expand.
-As of 2021, that store has become a Bunnings.
-The Mega store in Lilydale, Victoria closed in late 2009, being the last Mitre 10 Australia corporate store.
-The first Mitre 10 Mega store to open, in Beenleigh, Queensland, is still trading and operational as of 2020.

 Mitre 10 stores are painted in the traditional blue and white livery.
 As Mitre 10 stores are all privately owned, operators have the option of adding concepts to their store, such as a dedicated "GardenCentre" or "TradeCentre".

 Sponsorships

-From 1995 until 2000, Mitre 10 was naming rights sponsor of Larkham Motor Sport.
+From 1995 until 2000, Mitre 10 was naming rights sponsor of Larkham Motorsport.